-- Outer dimensions: within H2000 x D2000 x W2000 mm. - The display cases must not protrude into the aisles. - The display cases must have five or more shelves (D400 x W900 mm). - The minimum height of the bottom shelf is 300 mm, and the maximum height of the top shelf is 1500 mm. - The shelves must have 150 to 250 mm of space between them. \1 - Each shelf must be transparent, or it must be possible to see the shelf below it if there are no products on the shelf (mesh, netting, etc.).
-There must be measures in place to keep products from falling. - The products displayed on the shelves must be accessible to customers. - The display case cannot be secured to the ceiling, floor, or walls of the venue. - When using drawer-type shelves, the shelves must be stowed at the beginning and end of the demonstration. \2 of the shelf board located below to the bottom surface of the shelf board on the next level.
+- Outer dimensions: within H2000 x D2000 x W2000 mm. - The display cases must have five or more shelves (D400 x W900 mm). - The minimum height of the bottom shelf is 300 mm, and the maximum height of the top shelf is 1500 mm.

+- · The shelves must have 150 to 250 mm of space between them.
+1 - Each shelf must be transparent, or it must be possible to see the shelf below it if there are no products on the shelf (mesh, netting, etc.). - There must be measures in place to keep products from falling. - The products displayed on the shelves must be accessible to customers. - The display case cannot be secured to the ceiling, floor, or walls of the venue. - When using drawer-type shelves, the shelves must be stowed at the beginning and end of the demonstration.
+2 - 1 The standard for shelf spacing shall be the distance from the top surface of the shelf board located below to the bottom surface of the shelf board on the next level. - 2 Note that if the shelves are not stowed at the beginning or end of the demonstration, no score will be awarded for actions on the non-compliant shelves.